ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 3. [Global Services](#global-services)

 ## Database Storage
-Snowflake automatically converts all data stored into an optimized compressed columnar format (Micro-Partitions) and encrypts it using AES-256 strong encryption.
+Snowflake automatically converts all data stored into an optimized immutable compressed columnar format (Micro-Partitions) and encrypts it using AES-256 strong encryption.

 ### Micro-Partitions (FDN [^1])
 When data is loaded into Snowflake, it is automatically divided into **micro-partitions**.
 Micro-partitions are automatically derived, physical data files which can contain between 50 and 500 MB of uncompressed data.
 Groups of rows in tables are mapped into individual micro-partitions and are organized in columnar fashion.
-These micro-partitions are not directly accessible or visible.
+These micro-partitions are not directly accessible or visible and are immutable.
+Any updates to data in a table will result in the deletion and recreation of Micro-Partitions to reflect the new data.

 ![Micro-Partitions](https://docs.snowflake.net/manuals/_images/tables-clustered1.png) [source](https://docs.snowflake.net/manuals/_images/tables-clustered1.png)